Find Healthcare Schools

 33% Percent Racial-Ethnic Minorities*

 This is one of the most frequently chosen healthcare majors.
 It is the 13th most popular in the country with 2,804 students graduating with a bachelor’s in dental support in 2021.
-The major attracts more women than men.
-About 95% of the recent graduates in this field are female.
+This major is dominated by women with about 95% of recent graduates being female.

 Racial-Ethnic Diversity